Python-GIS-book/site/source/part1/chapter-02/md/04-conditional-statements.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 ## Combining for loops and conditional statements

-Finally, we can also combine for-loops and conditional statements.
-Let's iterate over a list of temperatures, and check if the temperature is hot or not:
+Finally, we can also combine `for` loops and conditional statements.
+Let's iterate over a list of temperatures and check if the temperature is hot or not:
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}